opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 Subnets should be endlessly improving.
 :::

-### Discourage exploits
-The incentive mechanism is ultimately the judge of subnet miner performance.
-When the incentive mechanism is well calibrated, it can result in a virtuous cycle in which the subnet miners continuously improve at the desired task due to competition.

-On the contrary, a poorly designed incentive mechanism can result in exploits and shortcuts, which can detrimentally impact the overall quality of the subnet and discourage fair miners.

 ## Allocation of emissions

 1. Each validator on the subnet computes a vector of weights assigned to each miner, representing an aggregate ranking based on their performance.
 Validators transmit these **weight vectors** to the blockchain.
 Typically each subnet validator transmits an updated ranking weight vector to the blockchain every 100-200 blocks.
 2. The Bittensor blockchain waits for the latest ranking weight vectors from all the subnet validators of a given subnet, then forms a **weight matrix** formed from these ranking/weight vectors is then provided as input to the Yuma Consensus module on-chain.